MicrosoftDocs/powerquery-docs/powerquery-docs/rename-column.md

 USA| New York
 Canada | Toronto

-Note that the column headers are **Column 1** and **Column 2**, but you want to change those names for a more friendly name to your columns as follows.
+The column headers are **Column 1** and **Column 2**, but you want to change those names for a more friendly name to your columns as follows.

 |Original column Name | New column name|
 -----|---